tradle/why-hypercore/FAQ.md

 - **Almost immediate access**, even though the data is not yet fully downloaded or may never need to be fully downloaded
 - **Higher security**, as it provides the verifiable integrity and authentication for each data element on the wire.
 This is huge!
 A typical database, file and messaging servers stake their security on the initial connection establishment and protecting communications on the wire.
 But normally they do not guard against a compromised or fraudulent peer, while Hypercore does.
 Our evolution in this area of security needs to always examine data from remote peers in view of the potential risk and the probability of fraud.
-- **Higher scalability**, as you can shove your streaming database in S3 and let billion people use it.
+- **Higher scalability**, as you can shove your streaming database in AWS S3 and let billion people use it.

 This streaming point needs to be repeated again and again, as streaming data, just by itself, without any other wonderful Hypercore capabilities, may create a new class of applications, much like Netflix re-invented the movie watching.
 This paradigm shift is one reason why Hypercore is hard to grok for app developers, it just requires full rethinking of our current architectures.